 2. Learn to be adaptable:

-If there is one thing that I’ve learned, it’s that you can never expect things to go smooth when traveling.
-That’s part of the adventure, or misadventure, if you will.
+If there is one thing that I’ve learned, it’s that you can never expect things to go smoothly when traveling.
+That’s part of the adventure, or misadventure if you will.
 Traveling can potentially be full of flight delays, missing baggage, and mistaken reservations,

 “…but also filled with so many other wonderful things.”

 It’s all about the journey, and if you plan a few safety fallbacks ahead of time, and learn to be adaptable, you won’t be so upset when things change.
 That doesn’t fix anything.
 Find a solution; there truly always is one.
 Adapt to your changing circumstances.